canjs/canjs/guides/getting-started-tutorial/the-define-plugin.md

 - `boolean` - Converts falsey values (such as `""` or `0`) to `false` and everything else to `true`.
 - `*` - Prevents the default coercion of Objects to can.Maps and Arrays to can.Lists.

+There are two ways to define the `type` property:
+ - `Type`
+ - `type`
-There are two ways to define the `type` property: `Type`, or `type`. `Type`, uppercase, defines a constructor that will be invoked any time the property is set.
-Any data passed into the setter will be passed as arguments for the constructor. `type`, lowercase, is set on the prototype of the object—i.e., it is not instance specific.
+`Type`, uppercase, is instance specific.
+A constructor that will be invoked, creating a new object, any time the property is set.
+Any data passed into the setter will be passed as arguments for the constructor.
+In contrast, `type`, lowercase, is set on the prototype of the object—i.e., it is not instance specific.

 <a name="value"></a>